ULT01/github-pages-with-jekyll/_posts/2019-01-05-Matthews-extension.md

 ---

+layout: post

-Austin Matthews has signed a 5 year contract extension with the Toronto Maple Leafs.
+title: "Austin Matthews has signed a 5 year contract extension with the Toronto Maple Leafs."